-Helping students from low-income backgrounds start their careers in life sciences with paid internships beginning Summer 2019.
+Helping underserved students start their careers in life sciences with paid summer internships.

 Breaking Down Barriers